hanjie-chen/DL-Learning-Journey/Ch01-Perceptron/Perceptron.md

 ### The essence of XOR problem

+While a single perceptron can successfully learn linear decision boundaries (like AND and OR gates), it fails to learn the XOR function.
+This is because the XOR problem is not linearly separable.

-The XOR problem is not linearly separable, meaning we cannot draw a single straight line to separate the classes.
+Which means we cannot draw a single straight line to separate the classes.
 A single-layer perceptron can only learn linear decision boundaries, so it fails to solve the XOR problem.
 As shown in the follwoing picture

 ![XOR](../images/Ch01/XOR_Gate_Failed.png)